helske/bayesian_scm/README.md

-# More info on StanCon2026 poster "bscm: an R package for Bayesian synthetic control models for panel data causal inference"
+# bscm: an R package for Bayesian synthetic control models for panel data causal inference

+## Poster

+See bscm_poster.pdf in this repo.

 ## Software